-You need a good credit score for a Citi credit card in most cases.
-So you’ll have a shot with a credit score of 660+, and your odds will be good with 700+.
+You need a credit score of at least 700 for a Citi credit card in most cases.
+That means applicants for Citi credit cards need at least good credit to be approved.
 But it really depends on which card you’re after.
 Some Citi credit cards require higher scores, and one has no minimum score at all.

 Below, you can see what Citi cards your credit score will allow you to pursue, along with other information about approval.

 Here’s what else you should know about the credit score you need for a Citi credit card:

 Limited History: For those with little or no credit history, the Citi Secured is a good option.
 A refundable security deposit of $200 is required.
 It doesn’t give any rewards, but it does offer a $0 annual fee and can help you rebuild your credit.